-If an HIV positive woman is pregnant and not taking preventative drugs, there is a 20% to 45% chance of the baby contracting the disease during pregnancy, through the labor process, or breastfeeding.
-But with preventative drugs in place, a mother can lower the risk of passing the disease onto her baby to about 2%.
+If you are pregnant and HIV positive and you are not taking preventative drugs, there is a 20% to 45% chance that your baby will contract the disease during birth or breastfeeding.
+But with preventative drugs in place, you can lower the risk of passing the disease onto your baby to about 2%.
 Even when limited resources are available, just one or two doses of this medicine can lower the risk of passing it on.

-If a woman who is HIV positive wants to become pregnant, there are good ways to plan ahead for this instance.
-A doctor is the best resource for information tailored to any specific woman, but some considerations with HIV and pregnancy are the stage of the disease, what (if any) drug or other medical interventions are needed, and how to adjust the treatments that are already being given to the mother.
+If you are HIV positive and want to become pregnant, it is important to plan ahead.
+A doctor is the best resource for tailored information, considerations with HIV and pregnancy, the stage of the disease, what (if any) drug or other medical interventions are needed, and how to adjust the treatments that are already being given to the mother.

-If a woman wants to keep her partner safe when conceiving a child, a system such as artificial insemination is recommended.
-The process prevents the man from contracting HIV, but has no difference when it comes to the health of the baby.
-Alternatively, if it is the man who is HIV positive, then the only way to prevent transmission to the fetus is to go through sperm washing.
+If you want to keep your partner safe when conceiving a child, a system such as artificial insemination is recommended.
+The process prevents a man from contracting HIV, but has no difference when it comes to the health of the baby.
+Alternatively, if it is a man who is HIV positive, then the only way to prevent transmission to the fetus is to go through sperm washing.
 This separates the sperm from the fluid.
 It is then tested and used with in vitro fertilization.
 This process, however, is not available in many places.

 Even if a couple with one or both partners HIV positive wants to get pregnant, unprotected sex is not recommended because of the risk of re-infecting one partner with a different strain of HIV.
 If unprotected sex does occur, it should be when those infected are on antiretroviral medications and only during the time of ovulation.

-Many women are concerned about taking drugs during their pregnancy.
-It is usually wise to avoid drugs during pregnancy, but for those with HIV, ARV drugs are usually recommended.
-There have been thousands of healthy babies born to mothers on ARV drugs during the pregnancy.
-And this is the best way to protect the baby from contracting the disease.
+It is normal to be cautious and worried about taking drugs during pregnancy.
+It is usually wise to avoid drugs during pregnancy, but if you have HIV, ARV drugs are usually recommended.
+There have been thousands of healthy babies born to mothers who were on ARV drugs during their pregnancy.
+This is the best way to protect your baby from contracting the disease.
 But as with all drugs, there is no guarantee that it will not affect every baby.
-Some women many be advised to wait on the ARV drugs until after the first trimester of pregnancy if she was not already taking them before conception.
+You may be advised to wait on the ARV drugs until after the first trimester of pregnancy if you were not already taking them before conception.